christianharris-3/PyUI/README.md

 - 'search' The magnifying glass image generally used for a search function
 - 'shuffle' The twisting arrows image used to represent shuffle
 - 'pfp' The monochrome head and shoulders shape
+- 'speaker' A speaker symbol
+- 'mute' The speaker with an X instead of lines to represent mute
+- 'pencil' A simple pencil design.
+- 'youtube' A symbol that looks like the youtube play button
+- 'queue' The youtube symbol but with some lines behind to try and be a queue symbol (idk this one didnt turn out great)
+- 'star' A 5 pointed star

 ## Object variables
 All objects have a range of variables that can be changed to edit the object being made, most objects share similar variables and do the same job for each object so can be described in one, rather than a different set for each object.